DanFessler/react-dockable/README.md

 }
 ```

-> 💡 Always remember to increase the version argument whenever you make changes to the Tab children as loading a layout with stale IDs will cause your app to crash
+> ⚠️ Always remember to increase the version argument whenever you make changes to the layout as any missing Tab id will cause your app to crash

 ## Component Props